 We recently had a massive upgrade to our whole solar, battery and power system whilst in Perth thanks to Install ‘a’ Gadget.

-Whilst not really having any idea about how it all works (let’s face it we are not electricians and don’t have a background in it), trusting an expert in getting it right for us, and spending the time to educate us, was the most important step in this upgraded setup.
+Whilst not really having any idea about how it all works (let’s face it we are not electricians and don’t have a background in it), trusting an expert in getting it right for us and spending the time to educate us, was the most important step in this upgraded setup.

 So, since we are now educated and have all this knowledge fresh in our minds, we thought we would share this information with you.
-I wish we had known a lot of this three years ago, and even though we did our research then, we never really understood our full solar needs.
+I wish we had known a lot of this three years ago, and even though we did our research then, we never really understood our solar needs.

-How we use portable solar panels for camping free
+How we use solar for free camping

 This is what we have in and on our van: